serkanyazicioglu/Nhea/README.md

 ### Prerequisites

-Project is built with .NET Core 3.1
+Project is built with .NET Standard 2.1

 Dependencies:
 - Newtonsoft.Json (>= 12.0.3)